leoujz/cpp-class-creator/README.md

 add some features:
 * always make root path as default location
-* creat .h instead of .hpp
+* create .h instead of .hpp
 * add header guard to .h
 * format might be a little tidier